johnshaughnessy/osai-ubuntu/memory-cache/README.md

 (The scripts are nothing special: they are just thin wrappers around `docker` commands.)

-However, it does not help with building the custom version of firefox or installing the memory cache extension, because those steps are already documented on the [memory cache website](https://memorycache.ai/) and you can choose whether to run the memory cache frontend (firefox) on the control node or the remote node.
+These configs focus on the privateGPT backend.
+The steps for setting up the front-end are well documented in the [Memory Cache README.md](https://github.com/misslivirose/memory-cache#memory-cache).

 # Usage

+After first-time setup:

+- Run `sync.sh` on the control node
-## Set up the remote node
+- Run `run.sh` on the remote node.

+# Setup

+## `privateGPT` backend

 0. The scripts assume that the `osai-ubuntu` repo is cloned on the remote node at `/home/john/osai`.
 Clone it there if it isn't already.